polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 - You understand how to generated chain specifications for a private network of trusted validators as described in the [Add trusted nodes](/tutorials/get-started/trusted-network/) tutorial .

-- You are generally familiar with [architecture of Polkadot](https://wiki.polkadot.network/docs/learn-architecture) and [parachains](https://wiki.polkadot.network/docs/learn-parachains).
+- You are generally familiar with the [architecture of Polkadot](https://wiki.polkadot.network/docs/learn-architecture) and [parachains](https://wiki.polkadot.network/docs/learn-parachains).

 ## Tutorial objectives